Arth-999/Green_Pedal/README.md

 # Green_Pedal
 A new Flutter project built from scratch.</br>

-A bicycle rental application using-</br>
+A bicycle rental application built using-</br>

 1) Cloud Firestore as database,</br>
 2) Firebase_auth for authentication,</br>